herlo/ssh-gpg-smartcard-config/README.rst

-Generic ssh-gpg-smartcard-config
+ssh-gpg-smartcard-config
 ========================================

-Configuring a gpg smart card for ssh authentication on Linux is non-trivial.
+Configuring a GPG smart card for SSH authentication is non-trivial.

+`Click Here <Linux.rst>`_ for the instructions for Linux.
-`Click Here <Instructions.rst>`_ for the instructions on configuring a GPG smart card for ssh authentication.
+`Click Here <Windows.rst>`_ for the instructions for Windows.

 The YubiKey 4 and YubiKey NEO
 ----------------